 How can I improve the sound quality of a recorded video?

-Although sound obviously isn’t to do with how you look on your webcam, it is an important part of the viewer experience.
+Although sound doesn’t have anything to do with how you look on your webcam, it is an important part of the viewer experience.
 You should try and keep your sound quality as high as possible.

 Don’t believe all the sales hype about your webcam’s internal microphone.
 It just isn’t going to sound as good as you hoped.
 Even if it has good built-in mic capsules it will still sound poor, purely because it’s going to be too far away from you.

 You will get a much cleaner sound that focuses on your voice by using an external USB microphone.
 There are plenty to choose from, such as Audio Technica’s hand-held ATR2100, used by YouTubers like Doug Cunnington of Niche Site Project, or the ubiquitous Blue Yeti

 Installing the USB mic should be quite easy since it’s likely to be a plug-n-play device and your computer will automatically set it up.

 The Blue Yeti, is a favorite among many YouTube vloggers since it sounds good, has excellent features built-in, and is available at a superb price.
-Find out more about the Blue Yeti on Amazon by using this link.
+Find out more about the Blue Yeti on Amazon.